 Some applicants compose exceptionally lengthy sentences stretching 4-5 lines, while some compose awkwardly phrased and grammatically incorrect sentences.
 Please note that writing extraordinarily bulky sentences is not evidence of good English.
 The Ad Com only gets a couple of minutes to go through your essay, and you don’t want them to get entangled in the maze of your intricate sentences.
 I would recommend that you convey your message effectively in a clear, concise, and simple language that is easy to understand.

 And please pay attention to your ‘articles’.
 The most common error I have noticed is- missing articles (‘the’, a and ‘an’)

-Example: ‘I aligned my team and generated first two test files from test server…’
+Example: ‘I aligned my team and generated the first two test files from test server…’

-In the above sentence article ‘the’ is missing at two places.
+In the above sentence article ‘the’ is missing in two places.
 The correct sentence is

 “I aligned my team and generated the first two test files from the test server.”